hmehmetince/boun01-hmehmetince/index.md

 ## Assignment 2
 ### [Electricity Market Prices](HW2/Hw2_Report.html)
-Prepared a report about July 2020’s electricity prices using RMarkdown, dplyr and ggplot2.
+This report is about July 2020’s electricity prices and prepared by using RMarkdown, dplyr and ggplot2.

 ## Assignment 3